stcorp/muninn/docs/ext_synchronizers.md

 >   Synchronizations should be performed on a product type by product type basis.
 The global list of applicable product
 >   types can be hard-coded in the extension or provided as configuration to the ``synchronizer`` global function.
 >   The ``sync`` method itself should limit itself to the list of product types given by the ``product_types`` parameter
->   if this parameter was set (and otherwise sync all product types).
+>   if this parameter was set (and otherwise sync all product types from the internal global list).
 >   The sync should ideally be performed in chronological order, following the timestamps of modifications in the external database.
 >   The ``start`` and ``end`` parameters are meant to define the time range within the chronological timeline to synchronize.
 >   The ``sync`` method should only update the catalogue database by means of e.g. ``muninn.create_properties``,